qbzzt/etherdocs/paper_wallet/readme.md

 Here is a partial list of failure modes.

 * **Lost mnemomic**.
 Those twelve words are the only way to transfer funds out of the account.
-If you lose them, you can still gaze upon the balance in your account, but you will not be able to get to it.
+If you lose them, you can still gaze longingly upon the balance in your account, but you will not be able to get the funds.

 * **Disclosed mnemonic**.
-This is the mirror image of the previous failure mode. **Anybody** with the mnemonic can get your funds.
+This is the mirror image of the previous failure mode. *Anybody* with the mnemonic can get your funds.
 If you think it may have been disclosed, it is best to create a new one and address and immediately transfer everything.

 * **Forced disclosure**.
 For example, if you try to use this to avoid paying income taxes, the tax authorities can prosecute you for tax evasion and throw you in jail until you pay them what they think you owe.
 Remember that the people who pay you know your address, and that anybody with that knowledge can go to `https://etherscan.io/address/ <address>` and see the balance it holds.

 * **Malware disclosure**.
 The recommended workflow is:
   1. Download HTML calculator (and associated software) from the Internet.
   1. Disconnect the device